karchtho/bash-utils/README.md

 ## Legacy Scripts

-This project replaces the older scripts in:
+This project has integrated and improved functionality from older scripts:
-- `creation-vm-multipass-lamp/` - Original VM setup scripts
+- `creation-vm-multipass-lamp/` - VM creation now integrated into `vm create` command
 - `Config Projets MVC PHP/` - MVC project scaffolding

-These are kept for reference but the new modular approach is recommended.
+These legacy folders are kept for reference but the new unified `vm` command is recommended.

 ---